platformsh/platformsh-docs/src/configuration/app-containers.md

 The minimum interval between cron runs is 5 minutes, even if specified as less.

+Note that cron runs are executed using the dash shell, not the bash shell used by normal SSH logins.
+In most cases that makes no difference but may impact some more involved cron scripts.

 ### Runtime

 The `.platform.app.yaml` file also supports a `runtime` key, which allows selected customizations to the language runtime.
 As those possibilities vary by language, please see the appropriate language documentation.